PeterDrake/sky/terminology.md

 Note that neither of these are bit masks, as there are more than two categories (clear, thin cloud, thick cloud, etc.).

+While masks are stored in RGB format in files, internally they are stored as **one-hot masks**, with one channel for each of white, blue, gray, and black.

 For functions that work on both photos and masks, we'll use the generic term "image".

 ## Scalar Values